orbuluh/frontend/notes/next_js_doc.md

 ## Layout

+- The React model allows us to deconstruct a page into a series of components.
+Many of these components are often **reused between pages**.
+  - For example, you might have the same navigation bar and footer on every page.
-- Layout component which will be shared across all pages.
-- Can be used with CSS
+- Layout component will be shared across all pages.
+And it can be used with CSS.

 ## Assets